 Schools that participate in Phase III – finals receive:

-- Qualified faculty are invited to participate and/or speak at a new cyber conference associated with NCAC 2018.
+- Qualified faculty are invited to participate and/or speak at the cyber conference associated with NCAC 2018.

 - The winning team will receive up to $20,000 (a max of $4,000 per student).

 The National Cyber Analyst Challenge is open to teams of students enrolled in bachelors (4 year) or masters programs in US universities.
 To enter, the university must provide a full-time faculty advisor and field a team from a relevant academic cyber program.
 Past participants and PhD students are not eligible for the NCAC.
 See the FAQ for complete eligibility requirements.